naved201/Aura-Farming/README.md

 - **ESP32 Microcontroller** (LilyGo T-Display compatible) - The brain of the device
 - **Soil Moisture Sensor** - Measures soil moisture levels (0-100%)
 - **Rain Sensor** - Detects rainfall and precipitation
-- **Wi-Fi Connectivity** - Transmits data to the cloud in real-time

 ### How It Works
 1. **Data Collection**: ESP32 devices placed in farming zones continuously monitor soil moisture and rainfall using connected sensors